shariqshah/symmetry/README.md

 - ## TODO

+	- Work on (yet another)entity refactor before moving on to serialization
+	- Implement collision/physics data serialization, read and write.
 	- Physics forces/torque etc
 	- Implement physics debug visualizations for other primitives and tri mesh shapes
 	- Replace all renderer_check_gl calls with GL_CHECK macro